SaravananRajaraman/learn/phonegap/CLI/README.md

 #Phonegap CLI

-The phonegap is an lib that convert the web app(html,css,javascript) into native application the
+The phonegap is an lib that convert the web app(html,css,javascript) into native application.

 1. For Android "Android SDK Tools Only" [link](http://developer.android.com/sdk/index.html)